-How to install & configure Apache on a Windows serverThis article is part one of our three part series "How to install pre-requisites needed for running a self-hosted edition of MIDAS from a Windows server".
+How to install & configure Apache on a Windows serverThis article is the first in our three part series "How to install pre-requisites needed for running a self-hosted edition of MIDAS from a Windows server".

 It applies to self-hosted installations of a MIDAS room booking and resource scheduling system on Windows-based servers only.

-This article outlines how to install Apache on Windows.
-Other other web servers (such as Microsoft's Internet Information Services (IIS)) are also available for Windows.
+This first article outlines how to install Apache on Windows.
+Other web servers (such as Microsoft's Internet Information Services (IIS)) are also available for Windows.

 Please note that this article is provided "as is" and is correct at time of writing.
-For further assistance installing/configuring Apache, please refer to the vendor's own documentation/support.
+For further assistance installing or configuring Apache, please refer to the vendor's own documentation/support.

 - Step 1 - Download Apache for Windows

 - Step 2 - Unzip

 - Step 4 - Start Apache

 - Step 6 - Install Apache as a Windows service

 Step 1 - Download Apache for WindowsApache for Windows may be freely download from ApacheLounge.
 32-bit (x86) and 64-bit (x64) versions are available, depending upon whether your Windows server runs a 32 or 64-bit version of Windows: